 The Commission's May 20, 1996 order (p.
 90) stated that "[c]osts required to be spent on necessary environmental and other public policy programs that would not otherwise be recovered in a competitive market will generally be recovered by a non-bypassable system benefits charge."
 The expenditures reflected in the SBC are for research and development (R&D), energy efficiency, environmental protection, and low income programs that are required or approved by the Commission to be funded by the SBC.
 In this settlement agreement and subject to prospective modification by the Commission following resolution of the generic system benefits charge proceeding (Case 94-E-0952, et al., Order Modifying Procedure, issued February 6, 1997), expenditure levels for system benefits charge programs will initially be covered in base rates, but they will be non-bypassable in any event.
 Appendix B shows the costs of the programs in base rates.
 Staff and the Company support the spending levels for these activities set forth in Appendix B through October 1999 (approximating 1 mill per kwhr).
+Unless the Commission otherwise directs, system benefits charge funds collected by Con Edison will be administered by Con Edison and will be spent on system benefits charge measures in Con Edison's service area.
+The parties agree that any state-wide fund should not pre-empt program funding for commitments made prior to the fund's being established.

-R&D: R&D programs that Con Edison is required by law (including orders of the Commission) to conduct (excluding NYSERDA contributions) or that would likely not be funded by the Company in a competitive environment will be recovered in the SBC.

-Energy efficiency: The Company's expenditures for demand side management ("DSM") as shown in Appendix B are a reasonable level through October 1999.
-New energy efficiency programs that the Company is required by law (including order of the Commission) to conduct in excess of the expenditure levels shown in Appendix B will be recovered as a surcharge in the SBC.
-Unless the Commission otherwise directs, energy efficiency funds collected by Con Edison will be administered by Con Edison and will be spent on energy efficiency measures in its service area.
+- R&D: R&D programs that Con Edison is required by the Commission to conduct (excluding NYSERDA contributions) or that would likely not be funded by the Company in a competitive environment will be recovered in the SBC.
+The Company's expenditures for demand side Energy efficiency: management ("DSM") as shown in Appendix B are a level through October 1999.
+New energy reasonable efficiency programs that the Company is required by order of the Commission to conduct in excess of the expenditure levels shown in Appendix B will be recovered as a surcharge in the SBC. - Low income: The costs of any new, existing or expanded low income programs, including low-income energy efficiency programs, approved or directed by the Commission will be recovered in the system benefits charge.

-- Low income: The costs of any new, existing or expanded low income programs, including low-income energy efficiency programs, approved or directed by the Commission will be recovered in the system benefits charge. - Environmental Protection: The costs of environmental protection programs, as deemed necessary by the Commission, that are not likely to be carried out in a competitive market, including programs designed to mitigate environmental impacts of electric industry restructuring. - Mechanism: Costs of programs ordered by the Commission in excess of the amounts shown in Appendix B will be recovered through a non-bypassable SBC surcharge.
+The costs of environmental protection programs, as deemed necessary by the Commission, that are not likely to be carried out in a competitive market, including programs designed to mitigate environmental impacts of electric industry restructuring.

+Mechanism:

+Costs of programs ordered by the Commission in excess of the amounts shown in Appendix B will be recovered through a non-bypassable SBC surcharge.
 The SBC formula will be set forth in all rate schedules (PSC No. 9, PASNY No. 4, EDDS and retail access).
 The Company may unbundle the current SBC expenditures from base rates in a revenue-neutral manner in its January 15, 1998 filing pursuant to Section II.20 herein.
 The charge will not be subject to the rate increase limitation established in Section II.7 of this settlement agreement and will be set to cover costs when spending levels are re-set.